thomasmendez/open-lms-blended/DIGITALOCEAN.md

 ## Digital Ocean Setup

-### Signup / Login
+### Sign Up / Login

-If you haven't done so already please sign into the Digital Ocean Console at [https://cloud.digitalocean.com/login](https://cloud.digitalocean.com/login).
+If you haven't done so already, please sign into the Digital Ocean Console at [https://cloud.digitalocean.com/login](https://cloud.digitalocean.com/login).
 If you don't have an account yet click the "Sign Up" button and follow the prompts.

 If this is your first time signing up, then you will be asked to create a new project.
 Give the new project a proper name and select the proper technologies that we will be using (list can be found in the bottom of the [README.md](https://thomasmendez.github.io/open-lms-blended/) file).